davekinkead/barton/README.md

 	/electorates?tags=state,queensland

-You can reach even deeper with wildcards and attribute limits (tag filters are conjuntive - they try to match all tags).
-Want to find all local government areas from Queensland that have councilors called 'Steve'?
+You can reach even deeper with wildcards and attribute limits (tag filters are conjunctive - they try to match all tags).
+Want to find all local government areas from Queensland that have councillors called 'Steve'?
 No problems:

 	/electorates?tags=lga,queensland,members.name:steve*